lsblakk/pystar/docs/webapp.rst

     admin.site.register(Choice)

 Now "Choices" is an available option in the Django admin.
-Check out the '''Add Choice''' form.
+Check out the ``'Add Choice``' form.

 In that form, the "Poll" field is a select box containing every poll in the database.
 Django knows that a ForeignKey should be represented in the admin as a <select>